jakes-space/firetender/README.md

 ### Add a document

-Let's add a document to the `pizza-menu` collection with an ID of `margarita`.
+Let's add a document to the `pizza-menu` collection with an ID of `margherita`.
 We use FirestoreProxy.create() to create a valid local object.
 We then write it to Firestore by calling `.write()`.